bvvu/Cloud-Security/README.md

 - install docker container
 - enable docker service on server bootup

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

-(Images/docker_ps.png)

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
 - 10.0.0.5